Siteimprove/alfa-act-r/README.md

 $ yarn test ["**/act-r*" | "**/w3c*"]
 ```

-If non argument is provided, both will be tested.
+If no argument is provided, both will be tested.
 The selection is done automatically by `ava` (the testing library) using glob patterns…

 This generates a report for each set of test cases.
 Committing the report and pushing it upstream will update the implementation report on the corresponding website.